Resolving Task Objective Conflicts in Unified Model via Task-Aware Mixture-of-Experts: Experiments

 \section{Experiments}

-In this section, we introduce comprehensive experiments to evaluate our method.Firstly, we outline our experimental setup, including model architecture and training configurations.
-Next, we evaluate our model on various understanding and generation benchmarks.
-We also provide qualitative results to further illustrate the strengths of our approach.
-Finally, we analyze the expert utilization for both task-specific expert and shared expert.
+In this section, we present comprehensive experiments for our proposed method.
+First, we describe the experimental setup, including the model architecture and training configurations.
+Next, we verify the existence of task objective conflicts (TOC) through metrics such as loss and evaluate the model on various understanding and generation benchmarks.
+We then provide qualitative results to illustrate the strengths of our approach.
+Finally, we analyze the utilization of both task-specific and shared experts.